randomguyyouwillnevermeet/cookie-clicker-auto-clicker-and-autobuyer/README.md

 # AutoClickerMod (Modified Version)

-This is a modified version of the popular [ deamondz/Cookie clicker autobuyer](https://gist.github.com/deamondz/2372c8e48d9bcdc7bab4de956fa1e9b7) for **Cookie Clicker**, originally created by [mafukie].
+This is a modified version of the popular [ deamondz/Cookie clicker autobuyer](https://gist.github.com/deamondz/2372c8e48d9bcdc7bab4de956fa1e9b7) for **Cookie Clicker**, originally created by [deamondz/mafukie].
 This fork adds:
 - Real-time countdown status display next to the Store title
 - status showing "🧠 Thinking..." when idle